Prevention of Animal Cruelty and Provision of Animal Welfare Act: Rejected proposals

 The major points omitted are intended as guidelines against cruel action often found, such as burning animals alive, placing rival animals together, animal fight, eating live animals, etc.

 Enforcement

 The first offense of the act was reported in January 2015.
 Kamdee Kotata, a 50 year-old villager in northeastern Nong Khai Province, was arrested by police officers on 5 January.
-After a dog bit his chicken, the man threw knife at a dog, cutting the dog's face.
+After a dog bit his chicken, the man threw a knife at a dog, cutting the dog's face.